rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

 categories:
     - General
 metaTitle: "Using spot instances with Kubernetes kops"
 metaDescription: "Running containerized applications with Amazon EKS is a popular choice, but one that still requires a certain amount of manual configuration.
-There are several ways to get cheaper instances for your kops cluster, and we’ll go through them in this article."
+There are several ways to get cheaper instances for your kops cluster, and we go through them in this article."
 ogTitle: "Using spot instances with Kubernetes kops"
 ogDescription: "Running containerized applications with Amazon EKS is a popular choice, but one that still requires a certain amount of manual configuration.
-There are several ways to get cheaper instances for your kops cluster, and we’ll go through them in this article."
+There are several ways to get cheaper instances for your kops cluster, and we go through them in this article."
 slug: "using-spot-instances-with-kubernetes-kops"
 canonical: https://onica.com/blog/devops/aws-spot-instances-with-kubernetes-kops/
 ---

 *Originally published in May 2018, at Onica.com/blog*

-Running containerized applications with [Amazon EKS](https://onica.com/blog/aws-announcements/product-announcements-aws/) is a popular choice, but one that still requires a certain amount of manual configuration.
-There are several ways to get cheaper instances for your [kops](https://github.com/kubernetes/kops) cluster, and we’ll go through them in this article.
+Running containerized applications with [Amazon EKS](https://onica.com/blog/aws-announcements/product-announcements-aws/) is a popular choice, but it still requires a certain amount of manual configuration.
+There are several ways to get cheaper instances for your [Kubernetes&reg; Operations (kops)](https://github.com/kubernetes/kops) cluster, and we go through them in this article.

 <!--more-->

 ### How do AWS Spot Instances work?

 A Spot Instance is an unused EC2&reg; instance that’s available for use at up to ninety percent less than On-Demand pricing.
-If you are flexible about when your applications run and if your applications can be interrupted, then you can lower your costs significantly.
+If you are flexible about when your applications run and if your applications can be interrupted, you can lower your costs significantly.
 AWS Spot Instances&reg; are well-suited for data analysis, containerized workloads, batch jobs, background processing, optional tasks, and other test and development workloads.

 The hourly Spot price is determined by supply and demand trends for EC2 spare capacity.
-You can see the current and historical Spot prices through the AWS Management Console&reg;.
-If the Spot price exceeds your maximum price for a given instance &mdash;or if capacity is no longer available, your instance will automatically stop.
+You can see the current and historical
+Spot prices through the AWS Management Console&reg;.
+If the Spot price exceeds your maximum price for a given instance, or if capacity is no longer available, your instance automatically stops.

-### Optimize spot instance costs for your kops clusters: Edit a running cluster
+Let's consider how you can optimize spot instance costs for your kops clusters:

+### Edit a running cluster

 All methods revolve around kops’ cluster management YAML file.
-For the first example, we’ll update a running Kubernetes&reg; cluster.
+For the first example, lets update a running Kubernetes&reg; cluster.

-1. #### Kops edit instancegroups nodes
+#### 1. Kops edit instancegroups nodes

-We’ll adjust the running nodes’ `maxPrice``
+Adjust the `maxPrice` for running nodes.

-See below if you’d like to run a master as a spot instance.
-Running the command `kops edit instancegroups nodes` will open your editor with a YAML file.
+See the next example if you’d like to run a master as a spot instance.
+Running the command `kops edit instancegroups nodes` opens your editor with a YAML file.
 Add a line of `maxPrice: "x.xx"` just above `maxSize` similar to the following file:

         apiVersion: kops/v1alpha2
         kind: InstanceGroup